gsklee/json-interoperable-comments-accord/README.md

 JSON is a “lightweight data interchange format”<sup>[[1]](http://www.json.org/)</sup> designed to “facilitate structured data interchange between all programming languages”.<sup>[[2]](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)</sup> The format has enjoyed a great success in fulfilling that vision, receiving widespread adoption; however, such popularity has also led to an unwitting predicament.

 In order to guarantee data interoperability, a fundamental requirement for all data interchange formats, JSON does not allow for comments;<sup>[[3]](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr)</sup> this logical design decision has since become the main source of discord among its users.
 Some defended this decision; others resolved to invent a wide range of nasty hacks—or even new file formats—to circumvent this seemingly inconspicuous restriction for a data interchange format.
+As it turned out, because of the prevalence of the format as well as a readily-available parser as part of the ECMAScript Specification, JSON has somehow grown into the de facto configuration file format for JavaScript developers,